Vectorworks/developer-scripting/Function Reference/Functions/SetWorkingPlaneN.md

 |uVec|REAL|The U Vector of the plane.|

 ## Remarks
-([[User:CBM-c-|_c_]] 2022.05.12): From Raymond Mullin: as of VW 2022 any working plane set with this routine doesn't persist after script's end.
+(\_c\_ 2022.05.12): From Raymond Mullin: as of VW 2022 any working plane set with this routine doesn't persist after script's end.
 This routine works in this fashion since VW 2011.

 ## Version
 Availability: from Vectorworks 2011